-Asha sets store by visiting refugees and asylum seekers in their place of residence, whether it is a room in a shared house, a flat, or they are homeless.
+Asha sets store by visiting refugees and asylum seekers where they live, whether it is a room in a shared house or a flat.
 Recent research mapping the service provision for asylum seekers in Stoke has revealed significant evidence that house visits to asylum seekers and especially those most vulnerable and isolated, are an effective way to identify issues and areas where more support is needed.
 This approach also delivers targeted care and guidance, with material and emotional support that can prove invaluable in many cases and vital for some.

 ASHA began a Befriending project in April 2018 as part of it’s outreach services to men, women and families seeking asylum.
 For many that is a long and difficult process, however being befriended by someone from the local community can play a pivotal role in this journey.

-We are looking for a team of volunteers to offer consistent, compassionate support and encouragement to our friends at Asha through listening, conversational English, signposting to other services and offering informal orientation to Stoke-on-Trent.
+We are looking for a team of volunteers to offer consistent, compassionate support and encouragement through listening, conversational English, signposting to other services and offering informal orientation to Stoke-on-Trent.

 In general terms befriending may include: